2025-26 quality initiatives

 Am I eligible to receive a Quality Initiative?

-If you are an early childhood education new/existing owner, program administrator, and active in the Alaska SEED registry you may be eligible to apply.
+If you are an early childhood education new/existing owner or program administrator who is current/active in the Alaska SEED Registry, you may be eligible to apply.
 Find more detailed information in the individual QI summaries below under eligibility requirements.

 Is thread accepting Quality Initiative applications now?

-Yes! thread is now accepting applications for Quality Initiatives being offered this year.
-Review the application deadlines in the at-a-glance QI table in addition to the individual QI summary.
+Yes!
+Review the application deadlines in the at-a-glance QI table below in addition to the detailed summary for each initiative.

 Quality Initiative applications are accepted based on eligibility, meeting the intent of the Quality Initiative, and a short interview while funding allows.
 Consideration will be given to statewide representation and priority to programs that did not receive a Quality Initiative during the last two fiscal years.